netwatcherio/netwatcher-agent/README.md

 ## Requirements

 - See documentation for rperf, trippy, and pro-bing
+- macOS, Linux, or Windows
 - Running instance of guardian (https://github.com/netwatcherio/guardian) + client (https://github.com/netwatcherio/netwatcher-client)
+- probably more

 ## Installation